maticzav/graphql-server-file-upload-example/README.md

 graphcool deploy # copy simple API endpoint into the `GRAPHCOOL_ENPOINT` env var in .env graphcool root-token apikey # put the root token into the `GRAPHCOOL_APIKEY` env var in .env
 ```

+### Setting up the S3 bucket
+1. Head over to the [http://console.aws.amazon.com/](AWS console) and navigate to the `S3` section.
+2. Click create bucket and follow the instructions on screen.
+3. Once you have created a `bucket`, add bucket name that you've picked to .env `S3_BUCKET` property.
+4. Head back to the AWS and open `Identity and Access Management (IAM)` [https://console.aws.amazon.com/iam](console).
+Navigate to `Users` and click `Add user`.
+5. Under `access type` check `Programmatic access` and press `Next`.
+From options, select `Attach existing policies directly` and a table below will open.
+Search for `AmazonS3FullAccess` and check it.
+Press `Next` to review everything and submit by pressing `Create user`.
+6. Once done, copy the `Access key ID` to .env `S3_KEY` property and `Secret access key` to .env `S3_SECRET` property.
+7. You are all set to start the server!

 ### Starting the Server